olzn/hello-observer/content/uncopyright.md

 ---

-In other words, do whatever the hell you like.
+In other words, do whatever the fuck you like.